 - 1 Things You Require Before Installing WordPress

-- 6 How to Install WordPress in your Computer
+- 6 How to Install WordPress on Localhost?

 - 9 Things to do After Installing WordPress